Ghost 6 theme for newsrooms

 Built for desks, not blogs

 Most Ghost themes are blog-shaped: one feed, recent posts on top.
-Meridian is newspaper-shaped: a section-driven homepage with up to 30 mix-and-match rows, opinion-led layouts, and editorial typography across eleven self-hosted typefaces.
+Meridian is newspaper-shaped: a section-driven homepage with up to 30 mix-and-match rows, two masthead styles, a breaking news ticker, topic hubs, opinion-led layouts, and editorial typography across eleven self-hosted typefaces.
 It is also the only Ghost theme with a built-in ad system: AdSense, house banners, and six placements, all run from Ghost Admin.

 Ready to launch your newsroom with Meridian?